michaloblastni/BCI-working-from-distance/README.md

 Next, we extend the new solution with our own knowledge, build it, evaluate it against the problem, publish it.

 # Systematic literature review
-The goal is to identify hypotheses for researching a new type of signal that can sense or stimulate neural activity from a distance.
+The goal is to identify existing external signals that can remotely interact with neural tissue to either sense or stimulate neural activity from a distance.

 Develop inclusion/exclusion criteria for identifying all literature to date in a particular database, or in multiple databases.
 The criteria will include i.e. the use of some type of signal from a distance for sensing or stimulating neural activity.